-Only some shires allow droving stock.
-Legal restrictions and local environmental considerations applying to this practice vary between shires and may change.
+Only some councils allow droving stock.
+Legal restrictions and local environmental considerations applying to this practice vary between councils and may change.
 The risk of disease spread also needs to be considered.
-Check with the shires involved before starting this option.
+Check with the councils involved before starting this option.